 Tender, juicy chicken with melty mozzarella, fresh basil and a rich and spicy tomato sauce.

 Of all the chicken recipes on this site, melty mozzarella chicken feels like the family’s heart.
-The aroma that fills the kitchen while it’s baking (garlicky, herby, savory) is unbeatable.
+The aroma that fills the kitchen while it’s baking in a seasoned tomato sauce (garlicky, herby, savory) is hard to complain about.

 I call these baked chicken breasts with sauce “rustic Caprese” because the sauce draws from a Southern Italian pantry — canned tomatoes, roasted red peppers, a couple of anchovies, garlic, dried herbs, and a pinch of chili.
 It ends up thick, chunky, and more interesting than anything you’d get from a jar.